chrjabs/masters-thesis/Notes.md

 - P16 (and in general)
   - Always using absolute references to chapters/sections feels repetitive, hence was trying to mix absolute and relative
   - Is absolute just more common?
 Reason for preference?

+## Chap 2

+- 2.1: can title be the same as chapter title?
+- 2.2: title comment?
+References?
+- 2.3: soundness?

+## Chap 3

+- Signposting: first underline? comment?
+- 3.1
+  - solution x and feasible set?
+  - subject to?
+  - Domination?
+  - x \prec x'?
+- 3.2: ???
+- 3.3: last part of comment
+- 3.4.1
+  - Seesaw: different in style in what way?